 Time: 1:00-2:00p (MST)

-NOAA National Ocean Service Phytoplankton Monitoring Network Citizen Science Project to Meet Common Core and Next Generation Teaching Standards
+Using School of Ants Citizen Science to Meet Common Core and Next Generation Teaching Standards in the Classroom

 Materials You’ll Need:

 - Computer with internet and printer

 - 2 Pecan Sandies Cookies (contains nuts, but must be used for standard protocol)